 The Summer Junior Volunteer Program is for high school students 16-19 years old.
-It is a seven week program that will take place July – August 2019.
-Students who will turn 16 after June 1st will need to apply for the 2020 Summer Junior Volunteer Program.
-Please note that this program is highly competitive.
+It is a 10-week program that will take place June – August 2022.
+Students must be 16 years of age by June 1st, 2022 to be eligible for the 2022 Summer Junior Volunteer Program.
+Please note that this program is highly competitive and space is limited.

-- Commitment: Program participants must attend a mandatory orientation.
-They will volunteer for two four hour shifts for a total of eight hours weekly throughout the seven week program.
+- Commitment: Program participants must attend a mandatory in-person orientation.
+The program requires one four hour shift per week throughout the summer program.

-- Application: All potential volunteers who can meet the above commitment must fill out an online application.
+- Application: All potential volunteers who can meet the above commitment must fill out the online application.

 - Acceptance: Final selections of program participants will be made by the end of May.

-- Orientation: All potential volunteers must have an interview, pass a background check and show proof of a negative TB test done in the past 12 months in order to receive an invitation to attend an orientation session.
+- Orientation: All potential volunteers must complete a zoom interview, pass a background check and provide proof of full vaccination for COVID in order to receive an invitation to attend an orientation session.
 Program participants will learn about the organization, hospital policies, rules and regulations, and what it means to volunteer at Memorial Hermann Southwest Hospital.

 - Training: Program participants will receive on the job training in their assigned placements on their first official day of volunteering.
 All MHSW volunteers must wear uniforms while working; they will be available for purchase at the orientation session.

-- Volunteer: Program participants will volunteer for two four hour shifts for a maximum of eight service hours per week throughout the seven week program.
+- Volunteer: Program participants will volunteer for one four hour shift per week throughout their summer program.
 Certificates of completion will be provided to those who meet all program requirements.
 Recommendation letters will be written on a case by case basis depending upon several criterion, including staff reviews, attendance, punctuality and adherence to all program rules and regulations.
-While we understand that family commitments may occur during the program, letters will only be given to those who complete 48 hours of volunteering.
-Those scheduled to volunteer on July 4th may make up their shifts on a day approved by the Volunteer Coordinator.
+While we understand that absences may occur during the program, volunteers may discuss a make-up shift on a day approved by the Volunteer Services Coordinator.